bgusach/exercises-htdp2e/3-abstraction/designing-with-abstraction.rst

       goes into the ``local`` expresion (what gets returned, or if you annotate it, into the ``; -- IN --`` part), and the helper in the local definitions.
+      However, if the function is rather simple, probably a lambda expression is more readable.
     - No: define the helper at top-level.

 - Write down the helper signature, purpose and header.